xBimTeam/XbimEssentials/README.md

 * [Xbim.COBie.Client]() - A sample windows application demonstrating how a COBie spreadsheet can be generated from an IFC model.
 * [HelloWall](https://github.com/xBimTeam/XbimSamples) - a sample console application demonstrating how to undertake simple IFC creation with Xbim.

-Please note: all the applications are provided as examples of how to use the Xbim library, they are not intended for use in uncontrolled production environments.
+Please note: all the applications are provided to demonstrate how to use the Xbim library, they are not intended for use in uncontrolled production environments.

 ## Licence